Quaint-Studios/Sustenet/README.md

 Note: This README is out of date since we're still migrating from C# to Zig.
 Things like solutions and project files no longer exist.
 Regardless, the layout should remain the same for everything.

+You can also see real world usage of this project over at https://github.com/Quaint-Studios/Reia, the project it was primarily made for!

 ## Vision

 *This is a rough vision of where this project is headed, a more detailed layout will eventually be added.*